input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-GeneralDataBridge.md

 Minting verifies the following:
 - `SCToken` with the token name `blake2b(Constr(1, serialiseData(SidechainMessage)))`
   is minted
-- output with own minted token includes `BroadcastMessage` datum
+- output with own minted token includes `PostBoxValidatorDatum` datum
 - if `targetAddress` is set, output with own minted token is sent to it, otherwise it is sent to the `PostBoxValidator`
 - if the payload is `FullMessage(data)` then `tokenName = blake2b(data)`,
   if `HashedMessage(dataHash)` then `tokenName = dataHash`
-- `sender` field in `BroadcastMessage` is the same as the parameter of the current minting policy (own SidechainRef)
+- `sender` field in `PostBoxValidatorDatum` is the same as the parameter of the current minting policy (own SidechainRef)

 ### Sideways (Sidechain A to Sidechain B)